UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >> * Partner Meetings
 >>      * We have had three meetings with our partner.
 In the first three meetings we have:
->>          1. Clarified the app’s functions from both technical and non-technical aspects.
+>>          1. Clarified the app's functions from both technical and non-technical aspects.
 >>          2. Decided the architecture, tech stack, API and third party applications including framework and language we are using.
 >>          3. Set up weekly meeting schedule with our partner (SickKids) at the Peter Gilgan centre for Research and Learning.
 >>          4. Reviewed and revised our user stories.
 >>          5. Introduced our roles on the team.
 >>      * In the first two meetings, we clarified some questions we had regarding the app's feature and decided the architecture, tech stack, API and third-party applications including the framework and language we are using.
 Our partner and we had agreed on a weekly meeting scheduled on Friday mornings.
 >>      * During the third meeting, we met up with our partners to review and revise our user stories and introduced our roles on the team.